Chinese lac burgauté square bowl, Kangxi (1662-1722)

 Description

-Chinese lac burgauté square bowl, Kangxi (1662-1722), inlaid with mother-of-pearl, decorated with a continuous scene of three ladies in a garden with a pagoda amongst rockwork and trailing willow
+Chinese lac burgauté square bowl, Kangxi (1662-1722), inlaid with mother-of-pearl, decorated with a continuous scene of three ladies in a garden with a pagoda amongst rockwork and trailing willow.

-Some minor damage to edges
+Condition: Some minor damage to edges

 Notes: